Featured

 As the war progressed it seems that the ideals of the Geneva Convention became less relevant in the captors minds.
 Certainly, later in the war, as the German cities were decimated, some airman landing alive on the ground failed to make it into captivity.
 They were killed by civilians or other people from the Nazi state.
 Overall, even in 1942 the story is of brutal treatment, lack of care, indaquate food, poor sanitation, war crimes and a few traitors.

 There are also the tales of bravery, humour and great resilience of men under stress and difficult circumstances, and of course of escape attempts and the organisation of those attempts.
 It was the duty of an officer to escape and continue the fight even if only to achieve tying up enemy resources.
-As the war progressed the training and equipping of aircrew, debriefing and support of escape became more sophisticated but also the detection of escapers by the Germans improved.
-The war crime of the murder of the ‘Great Escapers’ also took place.

 The greatest escaper from North Luffenham was Peter Stevens, the German Jew, the story is relayed in another post on this blog.
 Stevens was an inveterate escaper who was awarded the military Cross for his activities in pursuing escape attempts while in captivity, including a part in the great escape.
 The post can be found at… http://www.rafnorthluffenhamheritage.me.uk/?p=67